waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Challenge:** Requires robust screen text parsing for both the party list and the individual Pokémon's move list, which can be complex and error-prone.
 Will require significant testing.

 ## Slowpoke Well B1F Boulder Puzzle
-- **Solution:** A hidden switch is located under the initial boulder at (3, 2).
-After pushing the boulder off its starting position, stand on (3, 2) and press 'A' to activate the switch.
-This enables other boulders in the well to be moved.
-Pushing the first boulder traps the player, forcing this discovery.
+- **Solution:** A hidden switch is located under the initial boulder at its starting position.
+After pushing the boulder off its starting tile, the switch is revealed.
+To activate it, stand on the tile *below* the switch's location, face up, and press 'A'.
+Interacting with the switch tile directly or with the boulder after it has been moved does not work.
+This specific interaction method (stand below, face up, press A) appears to be a general rule for some hidden switches and objects.

 # LESSONS LEARNED
 - A pathfinding tool failing in an enclosed space is a strong indicator of an unsolved puzzle, not a faulty tool.
 The 'No path found' error is accurate information about the current map state and should prompt a shift in strategy from navigation to puzzle-solving.
 - Immediately escalate paradoxical tool failures (e.g., 'No path found' on a visually clear path) to the `python_code_debugger` agent.
 Do not waste turns re-running a broken tool.

 ## Slowpoke Well B1F Boulder Puzzle
-- **Solution:** A hidden switch is located under the initial boulder at (3, 2).
-After pushing the boulder off its starting position, stand on (3, 2) and press 'A' to activate the switch.
-This enables other boulders in the well to be moved.
-Pushing the first boulder traps the player, forcing this discovery.
+- **Solution:** A hidden switch is located under the initial boulder at its starting position.
+After pushing the boulder off its starting tile, the switch is revealed.
+To activate it, stand on the tile *below* the switch's location, face up, and press 'A'.
+Interacting with the switch tile directly or with the boulder after it has been moved does not work.
+This specific interaction method (stand below, face up, press A) appears to be a general rule for some hidden switches and objects.

 # LESSONS LEARNED
 - A pathfinding tool failing in an enclosed space is a strong indicator of an unsolved puzzle, not a faulty tool.
 The 'No path found' error is accurate information about the current map state and should prompt a shift in strategy from navigation to puzzle-solving.